-Schools should bring calculators, measuring tapes, stopwatches, pens and clean notepads.
+Schools should bring cameras, calculators, measuring tapes, stopwatches, pens and clean notepads.
 Additional measuring tapes may be available from contest management.
-Cell phones are not permitted during the contest for any purpose.
+Cell phones are not permitted on farms for any purpose.
 No other equipment will be allowed.

-The teams' computers will be loaded with herd data (Dairy Comp 305, PCDART).
+Teams will be provided with electronic data including necessary information to analyze an operating farm and their herd management practices.
 The data will be the real on-farm data or when not available from the farm will be simulated real farm data provided by contest management.